On the $d$-cluster generalization of Erd\H{o}s-Ko-Rado: Proof of Theorem

-\end{proof} In conclusion, we would like to note that there is quite a bit of flexibility built in to the proof of Theorem \ref{mainthm2}.
-In particular, we at no point leverage our choice of $x \in [n]$, nor \emph{how many} $B' \in \FF$ are such that $B - B' = \{y\}$ for a given $B \in \FF$ and $y \in \alpha_\FF(B)$.
-One wonders, then, how far it is possible to push these results, and if the ideas above could be used to achieve a characterization of equality or perhaps to prohibit an even more restrictive kind of $d$-cluster and still achieve the same bound. \\\\ {\bfseries Acknowledgements:} I would like to thank my professors Dr. Shahriar Shahriari and Dr. Ghassan Sarkis as well as the Pomona College Research Circle for first introducing me to this problem, and working on it with me in the early stages.
-In particular, I would like to thank Archer Wheeler for continuing to work with me on this project (in its various forms) and Dr. Shahriar Shahriari for his ongoing support and helpful comments.
+{\bfseries Acknowledgements:} I would like to thank my professors Dr. Shahriar Shahriari and Dr. Ghassan Sarkis as well as the Pomona College Research Circle for first introducing me to this problem, and working on it with me in the early stages.
+In particular, I would like to thank Archer Wheeler for continuing to work with me on this project (in its various forms) as well as Dr. Shahriar Shahriari, Dr. Richard Anstee, and Dr. Jozsef Solymosi for their support and helpful comments.
+Finally, I am very grateful to the referees for a careful reading, helpful comments, and a number of additional references (in particular concerning the $d=2$ case of Theorem \ref{mainthm}).